 |Career coaching sessions||Included|

-The Global Master of Arts Program (GMAP) program cost for the 2018-2019 academic year is $78,684.00* U.S. dollars.
-This fee includes tuition, accommodations and meals for the three residency sessions, a MacBook Air laptop and software, and all course books and educational materials.
-It does not include travel to and from the residency sites, visa fees, or internet service provider costs during non-residential portions of the program.
+The Global Master of Arts Program (GMAP) program cost for the 2021-2022 academic year is $85,128*.
+This fee includes tuition and accommodations and meals for the three residency sessions.
+It does not include travel to and from the residency sites or visa fees.

-Tuition and fees normally increase by 3 to 5 percent each academic year.
-Therefore, applicants to the Class of 2019-2020 should expect a similar increase to the program cost.
+*Tuition and fees normally increase by 3 to 5 percent each academic year subject to approval by the Trustees of Tufts University.
+Therefore, applicants to the Class of 2022-2023 should expect a similar increase to the program cost.

 Review the Tufts University refund policy.

 Graduate school is a significant investment, and it is essential that you formulate a plan to finance your education.
 GMAP students typically finance the program through various means, including employer sponsorships, personal funds, scholarship and grant awards, and loans guaranteed by the U.S. federal government or other lenders.

 The GMAP Committee on Admissions and Scholarships awards GMAP scholarships to qualified candidates based on a combination of a holistic review of your application and assessment of financial need to both U.S. citizens/permanent residents and non-U.S. citizens.
 Scholarship recipients are notified either at the time of admission or after the priority deadline for scholarship application consideration.
 We encourage all who think they might qualify for these competitive scholarships to fill out the application for scholarship aid at the time of applying for admission.